 A new ear of popular music

-What exactly happened in London in the year of 1962?
+What happened in London in the year of 1962?
 Rolling Stones did!
-They are one of the most popular bands ever to have come on staged and they have been rocking for over 50 years.
+They are one of the most popular bands ever on stage and they have been rocking for over 50 years.

 Since the Rolling Stones started performing as a group in 1962 they have become one of the most critically acclaimed bands of all time reaching a whooping 200 million+ albums sold world-wide.